Walk In

 Can you take pictures in Dolmabahce Palace?

-Photography is not allowed inside the main palace rooms, including the Ceremonial Hall and the Harem.
-However, you can take pictures in the palace gardens and exterior areas.
-Flash photography is strictly prohibited everywhere
+Photography is not permitted inside the main palace rooms, including the Ceremonial Hall and the Harem section.
+However, you may take photos in the palace gardens and exterior areas.
+Flash photography is strictly prohibited at all times.

 Yes, Dolmabahce Palace is absolutely worth visiting.
 With its opulent rooms, gold-leaf ceilings, stunning Bosphorus views, and historical importance, it offers one of the most impressive palace experiences in Istanbul.
 The rich detail and European-style elegance set it apart from other Ottoman landmarks.